 Action: Pepco will reduce its overall SF6 leak rate to less than 1% through leak inspections and replacing aging equipment.
 Pepco will also evaluate the use of SF6-free equipment for use on our system.

-Ensure that all residents benefit from the clean energy revolution by making land and roof space available for community solar projects
+Help ensure that all residents benefit from the clean energy revolution by making land and roof space available for community solar projects

-Greenhouse Gas Impact: Replacing Standard Offer Service power with 1 megawatt of solar energy will avoid approximately 1 million pounds of CO2 emissions per year.
+Greenhouse Gas Impact: Replacing Standard Offer Service (SOS) power with 1 megawatt of solar energy will avoid approximately 1 million pounds of CO2 emissions per year.

-Action: Pepco is working with the DC Public Service Commission of the District of Columbia and a broad array of stakeholders on several initiatives to modernize the electric system through PowerPath DC and other initiatives; including projects to integrate more distributed energy resources, such as the use of battery storage at the new Mt.
-Vernon Substation and in areas of Ward 8 to enhance resiliency and defer the need for traditional wires investments.
+Action: Pepco is working with the Public Service Commission of the District of Columbia and a broad array of stakeholders on several initiatives to modernize the electric system, including efforts supported by PowerPath DC.
+Projects include integrating more distributed energy resources, such as the use of battery storage at Pepco’s new Mt.
+Vernon Substation and in areas of Ward 8, to enhance resilience and defer the need for traditional wires investments.
 Pepco is also working with stakeholders on establishing the new Distribution System Planning process for grid enhancing solutions.
 This new process will open opportunities for developers and technology providers to propose innovative solutions to meet upcoming grid needs through non-traditional energy solutions.

 Pepco, in collaboration with Rock Creek Conservancy, is offering grants to fund environmental stewardship projects and community resilience projects across the Pepco region